bndnio/concurrency-mini-problems/README.md

 The insert-search-delete is a relatable problem with many real-world applications.
 The first and most obvious, is for a data structure which can handle concurrency.
 This could be considered fundamental to implementation of concurrency at any scale, since without managing data, what else would happen with the output of a concurrent process.
 Less obviously, this could be synonymous for the various roles which actors (processes) would have on a concurrent system.
 Similar to the first point, this is simply a larger scale.
 For example, this state could be a user management system.
-Where users can search of the directory, managers take on the role of searching or inserting users, while administrators can take on the roll of the above or deleting users.
+Where employees can search the directory, managers take on the role of searching or inserting users, while administrators can take on the roll of the above or deleting users.
 Each of these actions should be done in a mutual exclusive fashion in order to prevent data inconsistencies.
-And insertions (depending on the method) and deletion require even more care in regards to how many can influence the system at once.
+And insertions (depending on the method) and deletion require even more care, since even two at once could overwrite the others' action.

 Inserting searching and deleting are key components to any system, large or small.
 Handling these requests concurrently is a fundamental part in computing everywhere